jellomoat/subs/README.md

 ## Page Formatting
 I adapted the style of the [Reddit subreddits main page](https://www.reddit.com/subreddits) for this story.
 I first started with Reddit's HTML/CSS and pared that down to just preserve its color, orientation, and font particulars (background, shading, sizes, element positioning, etc.).
 Most of the page's text content was replaced, and many of the elements there were removed.
 I wanted my site to both appear distinctly different from Reddit while still evoking some sense of Reddit.

+Sorry about the font size by the way!
+I preserved the font and (small) text-size of the Reddit page I was referencing.
+I'll come back to adjust the sizes soon.
+For now please Zoom in if the text is smaller than you'd prefer.

 ## Tools and Techniques Used
 - Web scraping using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)!